upperlinecode/intro-to-swift/day-4/oo-colors-walkthrough.md

 Changing the background color of our app can easily be accomplished without creating our own structures.
 However, this exercise is a good demonstration of how code can be organized in an object-oriented fashion.

 ###Anticipated Pain Points
+- This lab uses a data type, CGFloat, which students haven't seen yet.
+- We're using a struct instead of a class because it is such a simple data structure.

 ###Walkthrough
 - Create a new one-page appliction in Xcode and call it ObjectOrientedColors